Chipusy/CoinerBot/README.md

-Bitcoin wallet telegram bot.

 #CoinerBot is a telegram client for bitcoind.
 This is not stable version!
 Work in progress.

-##Install on ubuntu/debian.

-###You already must have configured bitcoins with rpc!
+###This howto is for ubuntu/debian, and you already must have configured bitcoind with rpc!

 ####First of all we will need mongo, python2.7+, pip and virtualenv, make as root: